 - White church/chapel in Oia.

-- Narrow street leading down towards sea (close to the white church).
+- Narrow street leading down towards the sea (close to the white church).

 - The Skaros Rock – there are some excellent photo opportunities from every angle there.